Yolantele/MakersBnB/README.md

 5. Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
 6. Nights for which a space has already been booked should not be available for users to book that space.
 7. Until a user has confirmed a booking request, that space can still be booked for that night.

+# Nice-to-haves

+1. Users should receive an email whenever one of the following happens:
+2. They sign up
+3. They create a space
+4. They update a space
+5. A user requests to book their space
+6. They confirm a request
+7. They request to book a space
+8. Their request to book a space is confirmed
+9. Their request to book a space is denied
+10. Users should receive a text message to a provided number whenever one of the following happens:
+12. A user requests to book their space
+13. Their request to book a space is confirmed
+14. Their request to book a space is denied
+15. A ‘chat’ functionality once a space has been booked, allowing users whose 16. space-booking request has been confirmed to chat with the user that owns that space
+17. Basic payment implementation though Stripe.